nominetresearch/microbit-networking-book/broadcast/broadcast.md

 devices tuned into the same radio frequency.
 Read more about frequency in the Further Reading section at the end.

+!!! hint "Definition 1: _Broadcast_"
-*Definition 1* \[Broadcast\] In networking, broadcast communication means the message of a single sender is transmitted to all receivers in a network.
+	In networking, broadcast communication means the message of a single sender is transmitted to all receivers in a network.

 But, does this mean that broadcast is only possible with wireless communications?
 No, but it is more cumbersome.
 For instance, in wired